gadianton/so4t_tag_report/README.md

 Note: when using `--no-api`, the `--url`, `--key`, and `--token` arguments are unecessary.
 When you'd like to update the JSON data via fresh API calls, simply remove the `no-api` argument and add back the required authentication arguments.

 ### `--scraper`
 The `--scraper` argument allows you to scrape additional data from the Teams instance, particularly data that is **not** available via the API (yet).

-Today, that includes:
+> **NOTE**: For this specific feature of the script, you'll need to make sure you have Google Chrome installed on your computer.
+When the script runs, you'll be prompted with a login window (via Chrome) for your Stack Overflow for Teams instance.
+Once you've logged in, that window will close and the script will continue to run.
+Additional requirements are listed below, on a per-data point basis.

+Additional data points that can be scraped:

-* The number of configured webhooks (ChatOps notifications) for each tag
+* The number of configured webhooks (ChatOps notifications) for each tag [Requirements: admin permissions]
-* The number of tag watcher per tag
+* The number of tag watcher per tag [Requirements: Stack Overflow Enterprise and admin permissions]

 More data will be added to the scraper in the future.
+If requirements are not met for a particular piece of data, the scraper will simply skip that data point and continue to run.

 To use this scraping function, simply append the `--scaper` argument to the end of command for running the Python script.
 Example: `python3 so4t_tag_report.py --url "https://SUBDOMAIN.stackenterprise.co" --key "YOUR_KEY" --token "YOUR_TOKEN" --scraper`

-**NOTE**: For this specific feature of the script, you'll need to make sure you have Google Chrome installed on your computer.
-When the script runs, you'll be prompted with a login window (via Chrome) for your Stack Overflow for Teams instance.
-Once you've logged in, that window will close and the script will continue to run.

 ## Support, security, and legal
 Disclaimer: the creator of this project works at Stack Overflow, but it is a labor of love that comes with no formal support from Stack Overflow.